MalloZup/saptune_exporter/README.md

 # Saptune exporter

-This is a bespoke Prometheus exporter used to enable the monitoring of Pacemaker based HA clusters.
+This is a bespoke Prometheus exporter used to enable the monitoring of saptune.
 `
 The exporter run on port `9758` and it is **officially** registered upstream at Prometheus doc: https://github.com/prometheus/prometheus/wiki/Default-port-allocations